 When is the best time to see fall foliage in Lake Placid?

-While it’s not an exact science, fall foliage in the Adirondacks usually begins in mid-September and continues until late October.
+While it’s not an exact science, fall foliage in the Adirondacks usually begins in late September and continues until late October.
 Peak fall foliage around Lake Placid starts around the last week of September and lasts through the first week of October.
-Of course, beautiful fall colors can be seen early and later than those peak times, you just may have to look a little harder to see them.
+Of course, beautiful fall colors can be seen early and later than peak times; you may just have to look a little harder to see them.

 What’s the best way to get to Lake Placid?